pbzona/peep/README.md

 ![Peep contact form](https://s3.amazonaws.com/peepthemesamples/peep-contact.png)

 *Note: The contact form is a static page that you can enable by creating a post with the slug `/contact` and setting it as a *page*.
-If you don't want to use it, or want to use your own contact page, you can remove the template by deleting the `page-contact.hbs` file from the theme.*
+If you don't want to use it, simply do not set the `window.__peepCfg.contactForm` script in your header and the page will display your content normally.*

 Support for social media buttons and Disqus comments via code injection is coming soon!